 Since its inception in 1977 the chapter has steadily grown, achieving superior status for the first time for the 1981-82 year.
 This chapter regained this status in the 2008-09 year and is currently a superior chapter.
 In 2014 it was also awarded Gold Chapter status, a title given only to 15 chapters that year.

 Amelia Hovey is a senior pursuing her B.S.B.A. in Accounting with a minor in International Business.
-She graduated with her A.A. at Valencia College before transferring to the University of Central Florida last year.
-Amelia recently completed a semester abroad in Australia this past fall and is excited to be back at UCF and leading Beta Alpha Psi.
-This is her third semester in Beta Alpha Psi and her second semester serving as an officer.
+She graduated with her A.A. at Valencia College before transferring to the University of Central Florida.
+Amelia finished her first semester as President this past spring and is excited to be leading Beta Alpha Psi again.
+This is her fourth semester in Beta Alpha Psi and her third semester serving as an officer.
+Amelia is looking forward to helping new candidates and returning members develop professionally, connect with firms, and learn more about the accounting profession.
 In her spare time, Amelia enjoys traveling, shopping and cooking.

 Executive Vice President